-- 1. Installing the Wrong Part: It always pays to double-check each step.
-A 1K and a 10K resistor may look almost the same, but they may act very differently in an electronic circuit!
-Same for capacitors--a device marked 102 (or .001 uF) may have very different operating characteristics from on marked 103 (or .01uF). - 2.
+Installing the Wrong Part: It always pays to double-check each step.
+A 1K and a 10K resistor may look almost the same, but they typically act very differently in an electronic circuit!
+Same for capacitors--a device marked 102 (or .001 uF) may have very different operating characteristics from on marked 103 (or .01uF).

 Installing Parts Backwards: Always check the polarity of electrolytic capacitors to make sure the positive (+) lead goes in the (+) hole on the circuit board.
 Transistors have a flat side or emitter tab to help you identify the correct mounting position.
 ICs have a notch or dot at one end indicating the correct direction of insertion.
 Diodes have a banded end indicating correct polarity.
-Always double-check--especially before applying power to the circuit! - 3.
+Always double-check--especially before applying power to the circuit!

 Faulty Solder Connections: Inspect for cold-solder joints and solder bridges.
-Cold solder joints happen when you don't fully heat the connection-or when metallic corrosion and oxide contaminate a component lead or pad.
-Solder bridges form when a trail of excess solder shorts pads or tracks together (see solder tips below). - 4.
+Cold solder joints happen when you don't fully heat the connection--or when metallic corrosion and oxide contaminate a component lead or pad.
+Solder bridges form when a trail of excess solder shorts pads or tracks together (see solder tips below).

 Omitting or Misreading a Part: This is easier to do than you might think!
 Always double-check to make sure you completed each step in an assembly sequence.

 Soldering Tips: Cleanliness and good heat distribution are the two secrets of professional soldering.
 Before you install and solder each part, inspect leads or pins for oxidation.
 If the metal surface is dull, sand with fine emery paper until shiny.
-Also, clean the oxidation and excess solder from the soldering iron tip to ensure maximum heat transfer.
 Allow the tip of your iron to contact both the lead and pad for about one second (count "one-thousand-one") before feeding solder to the connection.
 Surfaces must become hot enough for solder to flow smoothly.
 Feed solder to the opposite side of the lead from your iron tip--solder will wick around the lead toward the tip, wetting all exposed surfaces.
 Apply solder sparingly, and do not touch solder directly to the hot iron tip to promote rapid melting.

 Desoldering Tips: If you make a mistake and need to remove a part, follow these instructions carefully!
-First, grasp the component with a pair or hemostats or needle-nose pliers.
+First, grasp the component with hemostats, needle-nose pliers, or your fingers.
 Heat the pad beneath the lead you intend to extract, and pull gently.
 The lead should come out.
 Repeat for the other lead.
 Solder may fill in behind the lead as you extract it--especially if you are working on a double-sided board with plate-through holes.
 Should this happen, try heating the pad again and inserting a common pin into the hole.
 Solder won't stick to the pin's chromium plating.
 When the pad cools, remove the pin and insert the correct component.
 For ICs or multi-pin parts, use desoldering braid to remove excess solder before attempting to extract the part.
 Alternatively, a low-cost vacuum-bulb or spring-loaded solder sucker may be used.
-Parts damaged or severely overheated during extraction should be replaced rather than reinstalled.
+Parts damaged or severely overheated during extraction should be replaced rather than re-installed.